This set of Genetic Engineering Multiple Choice Questions & Answers (MCQs) on “Gel Electrophoresis, Oligonucleotide & Microarrays – 1”

 c) For lower gelling temperatures, simply slicing out of target DNA is done which is followed by melting

-d) The DNA can be extracted via addition of sodium or any positively charged group
+d) The DNA can be extracted via the addition of sodium or any positively charged group

 Sanfoundry Global Education & Learning Series – Genetic Engineering.